Ivancaminal72/mcv-m5/README.md

 ## Task A: Run the code
 #### Short abstract about what you implemented (5 lines max)
-Task A: Bash file to output the number of samples of each folder.
+Task A: Bash file to output the number of samples of each folder. <br/>
-Task B: Not implementable
+Task B: Not implementable  <br/>
-Task Cii: We implemented a new CNN (LamLam) with two parallel sequential processes of convolutional layers.
+Task Cii: We implemented a new CNN (LamLam) with two parallel sequential processes of convolutional layers.  <br/>
 Task E: We wrote the report

 #### Short explanation of the code in the repository
-Task A: We have created a bash script that returns 3 txt (train, test, val) that contains a list "subfolder_name; number_of_images".
+Task A: We have created a bash script that returns 3 txt (train, test, val) that contains a list "subfolder_name; number_of_images".  <br/>
-Task B: Not implementable
+Task B: Not implementable  <br/>
-Task Cii: Our own CNN implementation, we named it LamLam (as our team) It has wo parallel sequential processes of convolutional layers of different sizes with allows to capture two different types of information.
+Task Cii: Our own CNN implementation, we named it LamLam (as our team).
+It has two parallel sequential processes of convolutional layers of different sizes with allows to capture two different types of information.

 #### Results of the different experiments
 Task A. Run the provided code
-Analyze the dataset:
+### Analyze the dataset:
 The images are 64x64 pixels and differ in point of view, background, illumination and HUE.
 Furthermore, some images are slightly blurred.

-Count the number of samples per class:
+### Count the number of samples per class:
-16527 for training,
+16527 for training,  <br/>
-644 for validation
+644 for validation   <br/>
-8190 for testing.
+8190 for testing.  <br/>

-To know the number of samples per class follow the link:
+To know the number of samples per class follow the link:  <br/>
 <a href="https://drive.google.com/open?id=1NHeXsCl0G7QeRQZ1zyJq4GQdM6JjK0EQ1RyuQMIPJic">Google Sheets</a>

 #### Accuracy of train/test
-Accuracy Train: 97.7 %;  Accuracy Test: 95.2 %
+Accuracy Train: 97.7 %;  <br/>
+Accuracy Test: 95.2 %  <br/>
 The accuracy of train is better  than in the test set, as we expected.

 #### For the this case which one provides better results, crop or resize?